 This post continues the narrative of our recent safari experience in Africa.
 But it also serves as the first of a series.
 “And there I was when I woke up” will relate some memorable overnights in places around the world.
 Watch for pieces down the road.

-The traditional Maasai home is a low-slung wattle and daub structure.
-Its skeleton is a lattice of branches and twigs, suspended from support poles.
-Its cap is of layered grass, a coolie-kind of headshade that slows the sun and rain.
-Its floor is earthen, stamped firm by the soft pads of human feet.
-In local tradition, constructing these homes—the ultimate in eco-green (would anyone here conceive of it in such terms?)—is the job of the women.
+A traditional Maasai home is a low-slung structure of wattle and daub—a skeleton of branches and twigs suspended from support poles, capped with layered grass like a coolie hat to deflect the sun and rain.
+Its earthen floor is stamped firm by the soft pads of bare feet.
+In local tradition, building these homes—the ultimate in "eco-green," though no one there would use the term—is the work of women.

 When you've acquired a taste for dust,